iradamsalem/Mini-Agent/project_run_instructions.md

 psql -d mini_agent -f backend/src/db/migrations/init.sql
 ```

-> **Explanation:** This step creates all necessary tables in the database.
+**Explanation:** This step creates all necessary tables in the database.

-💡 Tip: You can also open init.sql in pgAdmin's Query Tool and execute it directly if you prefer using a GUI.
+💡 **Tip:** You can also open `init.sql` in pgAdmin's Query Tool and execute it directly if you prefer
 ### 🌱 Seed Sample Data

 After initializing the schema, run: